How Does Surveillance Work in Costa Rica?

 Client-Provided Location Information

-When clients provide location information from legal sources they control (Find My iPhone, AirTags on their own property, shared location from spouse's phone with consent), it dramatically improves surveillance efficiency.
-We can position investigators at the right place at the right time, reducing costs and improving results.
+When clients provide location information from legal sources they control, it dramatically improves surveillance efficiency.
+Investigators can be positioned at the right place at the right time — reducing cost and improving results.

 Legal Client-Provided Location Sources

-- Find My iPhone/Find My Device: If you share family location or have legitimate access
+- Find My iPhone / Find My Device — if you have legitimate family sharing access

-- Shared location: If spouse voluntarily shares location via Google Maps/iPhone
+- Shared location — if spouse voluntarily shares location via Google Maps or iPhone

-- Vehicle GPS (your vehicle): Tracking device in car you own
+- Vehicle GPS — tracking device in a vehicle you own

-- Phone location history: If you have legal access to shared phone account
+- Phone location history — if you have legal access to a shared account

 GPS-Stamped Evidence Explained

-Every photo and video we capture includes embedded GPS coordinates, date, and time in the file's metadata (EXIF data).
+Every photo and video captured during an investigation includes embedded GPS coordinates, date, and time in the file's metadata (EXIF data).
 This proves exactly where and when evidence was captured.
-Courts and clients can verify authenticity.
-This is standard practice and completely legal - we're documenting location data of our own surveillance activity, not tracking the subject's device.
+Courts and clients can verify authenticity independently — the metadata is forensically verifiable and cannot be retroactively altered.

 What GPS-Stamped Evidence Includes

-- Exact GPS coordinates: Latitude/longitude of where photo/video taken
+- Exact GPS coordinates — latitude and longitude of where photo or video was taken

-- Verifiable metadata: Can be independently verified by forensic analysis
+- Verifiable metadata — independently verifiable by forensic analysis

 Why GPS-Stamped Evidence Matters

-- Proves subject was at specific location at specific time
+- Proves subject was at a specific location at a specific time

-- Cannot be disputed - metadata is forensically verifiable
+- Cannot be credibly disputed — metadata is forensically verifiable

-- Information gathering: Address, vehicle, photo, schedule, known locations
+Address, vehicle, photo, schedule, and known locations assembled before coverage begins.

-- Subject location: Position at known location (home, work) or use client-provided intel
+Position at known location — home, work — or use client-provided intelligence for pre-arrival positioning.

-- Visual confirmation: Identify and confirm subject identity
+Identify and confirm subject identity before documentation begins.

-- Mobile surveillance: Follow subject while maintaining discretion
+Follow subject while maintaining discretion and avoiding detection.

-- Investigator notes: Detailed written log of observations
+Detailed written log of observations compiled alongside visual documentation.

-- Report delivery: Comprehensive report with all evidence
+Comprehensive written report with all evidence delivered to the client.

 - Professional cameras with telephoto lenses